BestTimesToVisit.com Logo

 packing

-The Scottish weather is famously unpredictable, so pack layers and a waterproof jacket, no matter the season.
-Even in summer, evenings can be cool, and a sudden shower is always a possibility.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+The Scottish weather is famously unpredictable, so pack layers and always bring a waterproof jacket, even in summer.
+Comfortable walking shoes are a must, as you'll want to explore the city's vibrant streets and parks on foot.

 safety

-Glasgow is generally a safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit streets and be mindful of your belongings in crowded areas.
-The city center is very walkable, and most areas are patrolled by friendly police officers.
+Glasgow is generally a safe city, but like any urban area, be aware of your surroundings, especially at night.
+Stick to well-lit streets and be mindful of your belongings in crowded areas like Buchanan Street or near nightlife hotspots.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.